microsoft/BotBuilder-Samples/samples/javascript_nodejs/03.welcome-users/README.md

 ## Testing the bot using Bot Framework Emulator

-[Microsoft Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework Emulator version 4.3.0 or greater from [here][6]
+- Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

 ### Connect to the bot using Bot Framework Emulator